ArchipelagoMW/Archipelago/worlds/aquaria/docs/en_Aquaria.md

 ## What does another world's item look like in Aquaria?
 No visuals are shown when finding locations other than collectible treasure.
-For those treasures, the visual of the treasure are visually unchanged.
+For those treasures, the visual of the treasure is visually unchanged.
 After collecting a location check, a message will be shown to inform the player what has been collected, and who will receive it.